Priesemann-Group/mrestimator/docs/doc/gettingstarted.rst

 second index the measurement point (sample) at time :math:`t`.
 Even if there is only one time series
 (one repetition), we still use the first index.
 All trials need to have the same length.
-If they are too short or too long, you will have to trim them (for now).
-We plan to make this more flexibel in the future.
+If they are too short or too long, you will have to trim them (this will be more flexibel in the future).

-In a typical scenario you want to read your data from disk.
+In a typical scenario, you want to read your data from disk.
 For reading plain text files we will use the :func:`input_handler`.

-Downloaded
+Download
 `the example data <https://github.com/Priesemann-Group/mrestimator/raw/master/example/data.zip>`_ and remember where you saved it, e.g. `/Users/me/example/data/`.

-Set the work directory so we can use relative paths and create an `output` directory to save results
+In a new python shell, set the work directory so we can use relative paths and create an `output` directory to save results

 .. code-block:: python